McSwain Theatre

-The McSwain Theatre is a 560-seat former cinema, and present day theater and music venue, located in Ada, Pontotoc County, Oklahoma.
+The McSwain Theatre is a 560-seat former cinema, and present-day theater and music venue, located in Ada, Pontotoc County, Oklahoma.

-The theatre was founded in 1920 by Foster McSwain, as a venue for silent films and vaudeville performances, and after 1935 for talkies movies and local movie premieres.
+The theatre was founded in 1920 by Foster McSwain, as a venue for silent films and vaudeville performances, and after 1935, for talkies and local movie premieres.

 History

 20th century

 The McSwain Theatre is housed in a three-story, Spanish Colonial Mission Revival Style building, that opened on March 30, 1920.
 The first silent film screened in the McSwain was Suds, starring Mary Pickford, on July 19, 1920.

 In 1935, the theatre underwent its first renovations.
 New equipment to accommodate the evolution of movies with sound was installed, along with air conditioning, a balcony, and new seating.
 Roy Rogers and Dale Evans appeared at the theatre on October 30, 1946 for the world premiere of their film Home in Oklahoma.
 In 1949, Robert Preston and Susan Hayward attended the world premiere of Tulsa at the McSwain.

 Due to competition and economic difficulties, the McSwain Theatre was closed in 1988.
 In 1991, Paul Alford purchased the property in order to transform it into a musical venue hall, holding its first performance on October 17, 1992.
 Under Alford's ownership, the theatre showcased performances by local musical acts, and stars from Nashville, Tennessee, and Branson, Missouri.